-If you don’t, it was a much cheaper loss than finding you don’t really use that focal length that often or you don’t really like the way the lens focuses.
+If you don’t, it was a much cheaper loss than finding you don’t really use that focal length that often.
+Or that you don’t really like the way the lens focuses.

-The most popular lenses for wedding photography are the 24-70mm and 70-200mm bright zooms along with primes at 85mm, 50mm 35mm, and a macro lens.
+The most popular lenses for wedding photography are the 24-70mm and 70-200mm bright zooms.
+For primes,think of the 85mm, 50mm 35mm, and a macro lens.

 A note from Josh, ExpertPhotography's Photographer-In-Chief:

 Thank you for reading...

 CLICK HERE if you want to capture breathtaking images, without the frustration of a complicated camera.

 It's my training video that will walk you how to use your camera's functions in just 10 minutes - for free!

 I also offer video courses and ebooks covering the following subjects: